thehui87/Learning-Godot/GDScript.md

 ##  Coroutines & Signals

-The real strength of using yield() is when combined with signals (if you haven't read about this yet, come back after a few tutorials). yield() can accept two parameters, an object and a signal.
+The real strength of using yield() is when combined with signals (if you haven't heard about signals yet, come back after a few tutorials). yield() can accept two parameters, an object and a signal.
 When the signal is activated, execution will return.
 Here are some examples:

 ```python